MikeKSmith/The_Lazy_Producer/docs/010-Recipe-Balance_random_and_predictable.md

-# Recipe - Balancing the unexpected and the predictable
+# Recipe - Balancing the unexpected and the predictable {#recipe-balancing-unexpected-predictable}